Plant diversity & evolution

 Fieldwork

 Fieldwork is an irreplaceable part of biodiversity research — it helps us to better know the organisms that we work with, develop important collaboration networks, and generate the data we need to advance our knowledge of the world around us.
-I’ve been very fortunate to be able to conduct fieldwork in beautiful places with spectacular plants — you can find out more here:
+Members of our team conduct fieldwork in beautiful places with spectacular plants — you can find out more here:

 Fig_1_Richness_Figure.png